iongion/flash_remoting_server/README.md

-flash_remoting_server
+Unified flash remoting server
 =====================

-Unified AMF Drupal services 3 based server
+This is a Drupal 6 module for providing an unified services 3 server interface for exposing resources to various AMF capable clients.